Streampunk/nodencl/README.md

 The second argument describes the intended use of the buffer with respect to execution of kernel functions - either 'readonly' for input parameters, 'writeonly' for output parameters or 'readwrite' if the buffer will be used in both directions.

 The third optional argument determines the type of memory used for the buffer: '`none`' for no shared virtual memory, '`coarse`' for coarse-grained shared virtual memory (where supported), '`fine`' for fine-grained shared virtual memory (where supported).
 When this argument is not present, the default value is the expected-to-be-fastest kind of memory supported by the device.

+The fourth optional argument is a string that allows allocations to have an owner name associated with them.
+This can be helpful in logging and enables resource management as follows.

+Graphics RAM is a limited resource.
+To help manage this nodencl includes a resource management system that allows buffer allocations to be referenced and released.
+When a buffer is created with an owner, it is marked as 'reserved'.
+The buffer provides two methods '`addRef()`' and '`release()`' that are used to control the buffer lifetime.

+`buffer.addRef()` should be called before the buffer is passed as a parameter to a kernel function, `buffer.release()` should be called when the buffer (and its contents) are no longer required.
+When `release` is called if there are no outstanding references (from `addRef`) then the buffer will no longer be marked as reserved.
+This means that when a caller requests to create a new buffer with the same attributes they can be returned the unreserved existing buffer.

+Once a buffer has been unreserved, it becomes a candidate to be freed if graphics memory is running short.
+Callers should not attempt to `addRef` a buffer that has already been unreserved.

+If an owner name has been used for buffer allocations then the `context.releaseBuffers(owner)` function can be used to completely free all allocations with a particular owner name.

+### Host access to data buffers

 In order to allow normal host access to the buffer for read and write operations in Javascript, use the `buffer.hostAccess()` method of the buffer object.
 This returns a promise that resolves when host access is available.
 For example: